 What’s your favorite work moment so far?
 I am inspired every day by the work happening in our community.
-Recently I had the opportunity to see a group of high school students, from A Company of Girls, present a short play that they wrote, produced and performed that represented a day in the life of typical high school girl.
+Recently I had the opportunity to see a group of high school students, from A Company of Girls, present a short play that they wrote, produced, and performed that represented a day in the life of a typical high school girl.
 Poignant, heart-wrenching and a wonderful reminder about the impact of our investments.

 How do you take your coffee or tea?
 With milk and sugar.

 What’s your favorite book?
 Too many to choose!